malai40/Nintendont/README.md

 * GBA-Link cable
 * WiiRd
 * Allow use of the Nintendo GameCube Microphone
+* Boot immediately from disc drive with the DISC option on the launch screen (unique to this fork)

 ### What Nintendont will never support:
 * Game Boy Player